IndecentDolphin/MoodTracker/README.md

 I want to record my mood

 As a user
-So that I can see information relevent to my mood
+So that I enjoy using the app
-I want advice displayed after I have tracked my mood
+I want a cute relevent animation that matches my mood after I have tracked it

 As a user
 So that I can see how my mood has developed